Impeachment Trial Recap: Hours Of Q&A But Still No Clarity On New Witnesses

 "At this point it's obvious — we don't have the votes yet," said Sen. Tim Scott, R-S.C., talking to reporters during a break.

-The issue about Bolton's testimony isn't only important to the substance of the evidence in the case, but how much longer it goes.
+The issue about Bolton's testimony isn't only important to the substance of the evidence in the case, but how much longer the trial goes.

 If the Senate were to reject the admission of Bolton or other witnesses in a vote expected on Friday, it could close down the proceedings comparatively quickly — quickly in Senate terms at least.